nicklester/cfn-msk/README.md

 AWS MSK (Kafka Cluster) using two or three availability zones with public and private subnets.
 Cloudwatch logging enabled by default.

-## Limitations

-* At present only CloudWatch logging is not enabled, nor is logging through Prometheus, but this is expected to be added in a subsequent version

 ## Install